Tiagura/k8s-gitops/docs/storage/longhorn.md

 Some Key Configurations:
 - Non-default class – Explicitly used only by CloudNativePG, not general workloads.
 - `numberOfReplicas` = `1` : Prevents redundant replication since CloudNativePG already replicates data at the database level.
-- `dataLocality` = `strict-local` : Ensures the volume is placed on the same node as the PostgreSQL pod for lower latency.
+- `dataLocality` = `strict-local` : Ensures the volume is placed on the same node as the pod using the PostgreSQL database.
 - `recurringJobSelector` = `'[]'` – Disables Longhorn’s automatic snapshots/backups.
 CloudNativePG manages its own backup and restore processes.

 ## Snapshots and Backups